 Until your veterinarian has given a completely clean bill of health, the newcomer should be isolated for everyone’s safety.

 If planned carefully, most “mixed marriages” work out well.
 Dogs and cats are not natural enemies; puppy/kitten teams can be great buddies for life.
 Supervision and a positive attitude are vital to the transition period.
 The personalities and past experiences of the animals are also important.

-With any combination of cats and dogs, the primary goal is to teach the dog or puppy not to chase (information available in our library).
+With any combination of cats and dogs, the primary goal is to teach the dog or puppy not to chase.
 Even a dog that chases cats invading your yard can learn that this cat is a member of the family.
 Dogs are hardwired to chase things that run, so keep the puppy or dog on a leash so you can help it learn.

 Unfortunately, there are a few dogs (such as sighthounds) whose chase instincts are so strong that it is difficult or impossible to train them away from cat-chasing.
 Knowing more about your breed or breed mix and its prey drive (instinctual, in-bred desire to chase) will help you to decide if a cat is an appropriate companion.
 Obedience training is recommended for any dog, especially one who may have a cat as a future playmate.
 Close supervision is required until you know for sure that the cat is not in danger.